userexperior-technologies/integration-guide/docs/reactnative.md

 1. In case you are getting NoClassDefFoundError, try these steps:

     1.1.
-Delete build folder of your project, clean project, Run project.
+Delete the build folder of your project, clean project, Run the project.

     1.2.
 Exit Android Studio and Re-launch it